thiyyakat/scaling-advisor/docs/motivation.md

 * *Canary-Issue#4276* highlights the issue where the CA fitment check differs from the kube-scheduler's decision of treating a pod as unschedulable.
 These sort of issues will keep coming as long as CA continues to use only filter plugins from the scheduler and not an actual upstream kube-scheduler.
 This also will create further problems when the actual kube-scheduler is built with custom scheduler plugins causing the decisions to diverge even further between CA and kube-scheduler.
 * Since Kubernetes release 1.18, kube-scheduler supports cluster-wide default PodTopologySpreadConstraints.
 See [here](https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints/#cluster-level-default-constraints).
 This is done during the `Scoring` phase of the scheduler and since CA only uses `Filtering` phase via scheduler APIs, CA can never support it.
 See [Issue#3879](https://github.com/kubernetes/autoscaler/issues/3879).

 > Kubernetes kube-scheduler will keep on evolving as new usage patterns emerge in the kubernetes space.
-It is evident that solutions that do not leverage kube-scheduler as-is will always fall behind which will lead to sub-optimal and sometimes inaccurate scaling recommendations.
+It is evident that solutions that do not leverage kube-scheduler as-is will always fall behind which will lead to sub-optimal and sometimes inaccurate scaling advice.

 ##### Inefficient scaling of NodeGroup(s)